T-Pain

-Faheem Rashad Najm (born September 30, 1984), known by his stage name T-Pain, is an American rapper, singer, songwriter, and record producer.
-T-Pain popularized the creative use of the Auto-Tune pitch correction effect, used with extreme parameter settings to create distinctive vocal sounds.
-Others followed, including rappers Snoop Dogg, Lil Wayne, Kanye West, Future and Travis Scott.
+Faheem Rashad Najm (born September 30, 1984), known professionally as T-Pain, is an American singer, rapper and record producer.
+He is known for popularizing creative use of Auto-Tune pitch correction, often used with extreme parameter settings to create electronic-styled vocal performances.
+Blending its use with R&B and hip-hop sensibilities, T-Pain became a prominent figure in both genres throughout the 2000s.